actualbudget/actual/README.md

 This is the main project to run [Actual](XXX), a local-first personal finance tool.
 It comes with the latest version of Actual, and a server to persist changes and make data available across all devices.

+### Non-technical users

+We are looking into a feature for one-button click click deployment of Actual.
+This will reduce the friction for people not as comfortable with the command line.

 ## Running

 It's very easy to get started.
 Clone this repo, install deps, and start it: